X-23 (2010 series): "Collision"

-During the "Collision" storyline, X-23 and Gambit travel to Madripoor in pursuit of Malcolm Colcord, a man that wants to revive the Weapon X program that created Wolverine.
+During the "Collision" storyline, X-23 and Gambit travel to Madripoor in pursuit of Malcolm Colcord, who wants to revive the Weapon X program that created Wolverine.
 They pursue Daken in the belief that he can lead them to Colcord, and later enlist the help of the crime boss Tyger Tiger to concoct a plan to rid Madripoor of both Colcord and Daken, but after a fight between X-23 and Daken reaches a stalemate, she resolves that she does not need Daken's help, and is later taken captive.
 Daken helps to free her because, he says, he knew Colcord would want X-23 once he knew Colcord was rebuilding the Weapon X program, but allowed Colcord to capture her to see what he could learn.
 The two are badly burned by a bomb detonated by Colcord, before X-23 and Gambit depart for Paris.

 In Paris, X-23 and Gambit pursue the person in possession of the "trigger scent" that sends X-23 into a berserk rage, and the DNA of her and Daken.
 When Gambit discovers that X-23 still causes bodily harm to herself, he contacts Wolverine, who counsels X-23 about filling her heart with better memories.
 Gambit questions Wolverine about why he never treated X-23 with the same compassion as Jubilee.
 Wolverine admits that he did not make the right decisions with X-23, a problem he intends to rectify it for both young women.

 X-23 and Jubilee subsequently bond over their common experiences.
 Following her transformation into a vampire, Jubilee has come to feel that the people she once considered friends are now afraid of her, a pain with which X-23 sympathizes, because she was born and raised to be a killer, and found transitioning to civility difficult.
 During the storyline, Jubilee assists Wolverine and Gambit in their attempts to calm X-23 during her berserker rages.